 NYE and Countdown

-The whole island turns into a huge party for those who want to stay over New Year’s Eve.
-Bali allows you to celebrate in many different ways: partying all night long in one of the famous beach clubs, nightclubs, bars, and rooftops.
-Simply enjoy your favorite restaurant or the hotel where you are staying which usually comes up with a special festive menu for that day.
-Or have a private party with family and friends in your own rented villa.
+The whole island typically turns into a huge party for those who want to stay over New Year’s Eve.
+While parties might look a little different with covid-compliance guidelines, there will still be many opportunities to be outside and celebrate with others.
+Or simply enjoy your favorite restaurant or the hotel where you are staying which usually comes up with a special festive menu for that day.
+Or have a small private party with family and friends in your own rented villa.
 Fireworks can be seen in locations all over Bali, but remember that the island may not necessarily run on a tight timetable, so don’t be surprised if there are numerous displays all throughout the night.
-The biggest fireworks show will be held this year at the GWK Cultural Park.
-Read more about what to do during Christmas in Bali.

 Where : All over Bali